jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 A sweeping tale of America's development.
 Canals, roads, rail, the internet.
 My favourite section was a scam surrounding planted gems solved by geologist Clarence King.

+### Now you see her, Heidi Perks
+*August 2020*
+Fictional.
+Some moral issues with this book.
+Not sure which side I was on.